Sounds of science

 Thanks to his generous support, the sounds of science will continue to be heard as generations of graduate students share their conservation research with the world.
 It’s one echo that won’t fade away.

-The Echo Award will be granted through a competitive process, and any student whose research is supported by DUC’s Institute for Wetland and Waterfowl Research will be eligible to apply.
-For more information, contact email@example.com.
+The Echo Award will be granted through a competitive process, and students whose research is supported by DUC’s Institute for Wetland and Waterfowl Research may be eligible to apply.
+For more information see IWWR Additional Awards.

 Conservation colleagues and friends

 Below are the special people who Bill Clark is honouring with the Echo Award.
 Each has made outstanding contributions to North America’s wetlands and wildlife through their life-long commitments to conservation.

 Mike Anderson – Mike is the Institute for Wetland and Waterfowl Research’s emeritus scientist and DUC’s senior conservation advisor.
 Mike and Bill met in graduate school at Utah State University in the early 1970s.
 While Mike is not part of the Echo Lake fishing crew, he is a close professional contact and friend.